marcelebbrecht/powerrouting/README.md

 * the ping statistics (min/max/mean/stddev) for all simulations (lower is better)
 * the ping loss rate for all simulations (lower is better)
 * the count of transmitted packages for all simulations (higher is better)

+There are also some chart sheets for the main charts.

 Longterm